BabylonJS/Extensions/DynamicTerrain/documentation/dynamicTerrainDocumentation.md

 As we can notice now, the texture is no longer bound to the terrain itself but to the map : the image is stretched in this example along the whole map.

 In this former example, we stretched the image along the whole map.
-For this very specific need, we can also the method `.createUVMap()` what does the same (computation and assignement to the terrain) in a single call.
+For this very specific need, we can also the method `.createUVMap()` that does the same (computation and assignement to the terrain) in a single call.
 ```javascript
         var params = {
             mapData: mapData,               // data map declaration : what data to use ?